hppr-dev/vuex-bind-plugin/README.md

 Call `commit("bind/update_header", {key: "key", value: "value"})` to set custom request headers.
 Note that these headers will be set on all requests coming from the bind module.

-## BoundStore
+## Bind.Store

-A BoundStore generates state, mutations and actions for given bindings.
+A Bind.Store generates state, mutations and actions for given bindings.
-The configuration for BoundStore is exactly the same as for a regular vuex store, but with two extra required fields:
+The configuration for Bind.Store is exactly the same as for a regular vuex store, but with two extra required fields:

 - bindings  -- bindings configuration
 - namespace -- Namespace of the store.
 Not to be confused with the namespaced vuex option.

-vuex-bind-plugin requires BoundStores to be namespaced.
+vuex-bind-plugin requires Bind.Stores to be have a namespace.
 The resulting configuration automatically sets namespaced to true, even if it is set to false in the Boundstore config.
-An error will occur if namespace is not set or if a BoundStore is initialized before the BindPlugin.
+An error will occur if namespace is not set or if a Bind.Store is initialized before the Bind.Plugin.

 It is possible to configure the root store by setting the namespace to "":

 ```
 import Vuex from "vuex"
-import { BindPlugin, BoundStore } from "vuex-bind-plugin"
+import Bind from "vuex-bind-plugin"

-var rootStore = new Vuex.Store(new BoundStore({
+var rootStore = new Vuex.Store(new Bind.Store({
+  namespace : "",   //MUST BE SET
-  plugins   : [new BindPlugin({ ... })],
+  plugins   : [new Bind.Plugin({ ... })],
   state     : {...},
   mutations : {...},
   actions   : {...},
-  namespace : "",   //MUST BE SET
   bindings  : {...},
   }
 );